tabarra/txAdmin/docs/dev_notes.md

 # TODO:
+- [x] fix diagnostics data error on pterodactyl
-- [ ] fix: menu > send announcement does not drigger discord msg nor custom event
+- [ ] fix: menu > send announcement does not trigger discord msg nor custom event
 - [ ] check why the bot cannot use an announcement channel for announcements (isTextBased() issue?)

 (function() {